seanpat09/seanpat09.github.io/_posts/2019-12-14-advent-day14-the-plot-hole-in-beauty-and-the-beast.md

 So an 11 year old child was transformed into a beast for not letting some random stranger into his house in the middle of the night?
 If I don't recognize you or you are not coming out of a delivery truck, I am not answering the door even if it's the middle of the day!
 Seems a little unfair.

-The live action remake tries to remedy this by making the prince an adult before he is transfored and changing the lyric in *Be Our Guest* to "*Too long* we've been rusting," which makes me think that Disney realizes the ridiculousness of this idea.
+The live action remake tries to remedy this by making the prince an adult before he is transformed and changing the lyric in *Be Our Guest* to "*Too long* we've been rusting," which makes me think that Disney realizes the ridiculousness of this idea.

 But recently I saw a clip from *Beauty and the Beast: The Enchanted Christmas* in which we get to see the scene where Prince Adam transforms (yeah that's his name!
 Stop calling him "beast", Belle.
 That's really rude).